SophiaG20/About-G20/README.md

 # About-G20

 About G20 utilizing Sassiness and HTML, CSS, JavaScript

 ## This project uses HTML, JS, and CSS to make a "About G20" page which has some JavaScript prompts

 ## This project uses HTML, JS, and CSS to make an "About G20" page which has some JavaScript prompts

-## This About-me project is about myself- scope:
+## This About-me project is about myself- scope

 ### I am creating an About me